There are many factors critical in developing skills and strategies to be successful academically.

 - To manage time effectively, you must practice self-discipline.
 Don’t make excuses to procrastinate homework.
 Schedule recreation with friends in advance.

-Poor time management skills can have a number of negative consequences and develop damaging routine.
+Poor time management skills can have a number of negative consequences and develop a damaging routine.

 Be an active reader - You’ll better retain information from the textbook if you practice active reading.
 This does not mean cramming in all your reading the night before the test.
 You will find it much easier if you take time out each day to actively read therefore making life much easier when it comes to preparing for exams.
 Active reading simply means reading something with a determination to understand and evaluate it for its relevance to your needs.
 Simply reading and re-reading the material isn't an effective way to understand and learn.